 - Install provisional meters to see what is happening in detail.

 All of this takes an investment of time and resources on your part.
 And this investment is often needed quickly: the client is focused on the results of a simple audit yet never manages to invest in your energy-saving services afterwards…

 Not to mention travelling sometimes hundreds of kilometres to visit each of their facilities!

-With Energy Grader (DEXMA Detect) you can respond to your clients and prospects in a matter of hours instead of weeks or months.
+With Dexma Detect, you can respond to your clients and prospects in a matter of hours instead of weeks or months.
 You can catalyse projects and revenue by informing them which buildings have the greatest energy savings potential and what they should focus on first.

 3. Why do I need hardware?

 Meters are an essential part of the energy efficiency puzzle.
 But they represent a monetary investment that can sometimes be difficult for your customer to understand.
 Many of them have “read on the Internet” that their main meter – or even a smart meter – is enough.
 “Why do you want to sell me all those extra measuring gadgets?” you might hear…

 The key to answering this question is to make it very clear to the customer that, depending on the quality and frequency of the energy measurement, it will be possible to achieve a certain % of savings.

 In other words, if we base the analysis and the energy efficiency plan on the consumption curve of the main meter only, it will be difficult to implement specific measure in one or another area of the building to save energy.
 The actions will be generic.